saad14092/c4-grammar-fork/extension/README.md

 Therefore a text decoration option is provided, in order to highlight the different aspects with inline labels, such as  `name: ` or `description: ` (see screenshot below).

 This feature can become pretty expensive in case of large models.
-You can switch it off with setting 'c4.decorations.enabled' to false.
+You can switch it off with setting 'c4.decorations.enabled' to 'off'.

 ![c4 dsl](https://gitlab.com/systemticks/c4-grammar/-/raw/master/extension/images/c4dsl-text-decoration.png)